Zjx01/Single-Cell-Reconstrucion-with-fine--scale/README.md

 ### Models:
 We include two models for users to test.
 One is the model trained via our DHPR selection rule, and named DHPR_300.ckpt in the 'checkpoints' file.
 The other is the model trained via large-scale dataset (1500 images), and named USES_1500.ckpy in the 'checkpoints' file.

-### Test Dataset:
-We also include 6 testing images for testing in the 'image' file under the 'test_dataset' file.
-The prediction results by our DHPR model and large-scale samples model (USES) are also included in the 'DHPR_300_prediction' file and 'USES_1500_prediction' file under the 'test_dataset' file, respectively.
-The datasets can be accessed via: https://github.com/GTreeSoftware/DB-Enhance/releases/tag/testdata1.